Breathing Techniques to Relieve Overwhelm

 Your diaphragm is the muscle underneath your lungs.
 It can help you take longer, deeper breaths so your body gets oxygen while your heart rate slows down.

-• Lie down on a bed or the floor, with a pillow under your head and knees.
+- Lie down on a bed or the floor in a comfortable place, with a pillow under your head and knees.
 If you can’t lie down, sit in a comfortable chair with your shoulders relaxed and your feet flat on the floor.

 As you become more comfortable with it, you can strengthen your diaphragm muscles by placing a heavy book on your abdomen whenever you practice.